 Surrogacy In Nebraska: A Comprehensive Guide

 Surrogacy in Nebraska is a challenging procedure.
 While intended parents and surrogates do seek this route to starting a family in this state, some legal restrictions and complexities can make the procedure exceedingly perilous for those involved.
-Due to the state’s unenforceability of surrogacy contracts, surrogacy in Nebraska is a risky endeavour.
+Due to the state’s unenforceability of surrogacy contracts, surrogacy in Nebraska is a risky endeavor.

 In Nebraska, there is only one surrogacy statute, and it is not particularly supportive of the practice.
 Nebraska surrogacy is mostly a process that rests on the honesty of intended parents and surrogates because surrogacy contracts cannot be enforced in this state.
 Because of this, many surrogacy experts would not advise using surrogacy in Nebraska.